Rhodes, Greece. Love in the Times of Ancient Civilisations

 In the shade of the corner where Croesus pulled her yesterday, Ebele saw a shape moving.
-It was him, she sighed relieved as the man approached.
+It was him.
+She sighed in relief as the man approached.

 As they walked hastily, keeping in the shadow of the pier’s wall, the water in the bay started to wobble and splatter at their feet.
 A first, barely perceptible shake of the ground increased by the second until the entire wharf was shaking so violently that it sent the three people tumbling down.

 “Get up!”
 Shouted Croesus, who was already pulling the old woman’s arm to help her.
-“You have to board the boat and leave the port immediately; the entire palace will get out in the streets in a moment, and all will be lost!”
+“You have to board the boat and leave Rhodes immediately; the entire palace will get out in the streets in a moment, and all will be lost!”

-Ebele grabbed her bag filled with coins and started to where the boat was moored.
+Ebele grabbed her bag filled with coins and ran to where the boat was moored.

 The moonlight was casting a pale light over the metallic Colossus.
 Ebele lifted her eyes to the massive structure and saw it trembling dangerously over the port.
 A deafening metallic creak filled the air above their heads, stopping the three of them dead on their way.

-The left knee of the Colossus cracked open.
+The gigantic statue’s left knee cracked open.
 The giant gave up his watch and fell with a thunderous noise over the boats moored in port.
-The ray-crowned head of the Colossus collapsed across the pier, taking it down to the bottom of the sea, together with the three souls that were desperately looking to escape destiny.
+The Colossus’ ray-crowned head collapsed across the pier, taking it down to the bottom of the sea, together with the three souls that were desperately looking to escape destiny.

-I opened my eyes as the tour guide announced that the bus was approaching the cruise terminal.
-I had to rub the sleep away and the weird dream that I just woke up from.
+I opened my eyes as the tour guide announced that the bus was approaching the Rhodes cruise terminal.
+I had to rub the sleep away and the weird dream.

-Behind the cruise ship was moored a luxury yacht, complete with pool and helipad.
+Behind the cruise ship was moored a luxury yacht, complete with a pool and helipad.
 The tour guide said that it belonged to Abramovich.
-It looked all right; everybody turned excitedly to take pictures of it.
+A big, flashy thing; everybody turned excitedly to take pictures of it.

 I turned my eyes the other way, trying to make sense of that dream.
 I removed the wrapping of the amphora I have bought in Lindos and stared at the black and orange paint.
 It was a beautiful replica of ancient Greek pottery.